 Permission to write a Special Examination may be given on the basis of compassionate or medical grounds with appropriate supporting documentation or for religious grounds for which sufficient notice in writing has been submitted.

-For information about examination conflicts (two exams concurrently, 3 exams in any 23-hour period) visit www.uwo.ca/univsec/handbook.
+For information about examination conflicts (two exams concurrently, 3 exams in any 23-hour period) see the Academic Calendar.

 If the Academic Counselling Office, recommends a Special Examination Form be given to a student, both the student and instructor should be aware of the following:

-Science students can complete and submit an Accommodation Request Form to our academic counselling office when reporting a conflict with a religious holiday.
-Students are asked to submit their accommodation requests a minimum of two weeks in advance.
+Science students can complete and submit an Academic Consideration Request Form to our Academic Counselling Office when reporting a conflict with a religious holiday.
+Students are asked to submit their requests a minimum of two weeks in advance.
 Click here for more information on Religious Holidays.